Open-Source-Armada/OSA-Shoggoth-Mk1/README.md

 Plowing through incoming fire at a slow but staedy pace.

-12 gun are practicaly constant firing, making you a floating turret able to demo or damage any ship that comes in range.
+12 gun are practical constant firing, making you a floating turret able to demo or damage any ship that comes in range.

-The armour is over abbundent and in almost all directions, the rear also has a large plate firewall.
+The armour is over abundant and in almost all directions, the rear also has a large plate firewall.

-Has the cappacity to pose a threat to the largest of ships if not removed from the field.
+Has the capacity to pose a threat to the largest of ships if not removed from the field.

-Best used in defensive situations, where the ship is close for repair and resuply.
+Best used in defensive situations, where the ship is close for repair and resupply.

-This ship is not ideal in gravity, due to its high weight and no side thrusters, is primaraly made for zero g fighting.
+This ship is not ideal in gravity, due to its high weight and no side thrusters, is primarily made for zero g fighting.

 Possible good center piece for a fleet op with smaller fighters in support.